stanac/NextId/README.md

 | NewId_1000_NumberValue | 2,840.0 us | 22.17 us | 20.73 us |
 |             Parse_1000 | 1,972.3 us | 18.70 us | 17.49 us |

 ## Changes

 - 2.0.0
-    -  Rewrite using fixed lenght ids and source generator with 2-3x better performance.
+    -  Rewrite using fixed lenght ids and source generator with as little allocations as possible resulting in 2-4x better performance.
+    -  v2 is not backward compatible
 - 1.1.1
     - Fix bug where `IsValid` method returns `false` for `NumberValue`